 Assess: Does your team have more questions than answers?

 Systems have a mechanical nature, where repeated patterns of interconnected behaviors contribute to the overall structure.
 Exposing these patterns and their functional properties enables the most sustainable solution within a problem space.
-The desired outcome from this form of investigation generally promotes structural integrity and predictability.
+This investigation’s desired outcome generally promotes structural integrity and predictability.

 IA practitioners with a more technical disposition study conceptual modeling/engineering to manage systemic relations across many forms, including concepts, human behavior, content, interaction, user interfaces, and data.

 Benefits: Sustainability | Structure

-Flag: Is your team unable to trace and evaluate how a solution is structured to satisfy a project’s architectural intent?
+Assess: Is your team unable to trace and evaluate how it digital interfaces are structured to satisfy a project’s architectural intent?

 © 2020.
 Nathaniel Davis